 2. The widespread adoption of AI in education necessitates rigorous ethical frameworks to address critical issues like data privacy, algorithmic bias, and the potential for exacerbating educational inequalities.
 Without careful consideration, AI systems risk perpetuating existing biases and creating new forms of digital exclusion, particularly for vulnerable learner populations (Williamson, 2017).
 Educators must be vigilant in scrutinising AI tools for fairness, transparency, and accountability to ensure equitable and inclusive learning environments.

 3. AI tools are not designed to replace human educators but rather to augment their capabilities, shifting the teacher's role towards facilitation, mentorship, and complex problem-solving.
-While AI can automate routine tasks and provide data-driven insights, the unique human aspects of teaching, such as emotional intelligence, creativity, and fostering social-emotional development, remain irreplaceable (Luckin & Cukurova, 2019).
-This necessitates professional development for teachers to effectively integrate AI into their pedagogy, leveraging its strengths while maintaining their crucial human connection with learners.
+While AI can automate routine tasks and provide evidence-informed insights, the unique human aspects of teaching, such as emotional intelligence, creativity, and developing social-emotional development, remain irreplaceable (Luckin & Cukurova, 2019).
+This necessitates professional development for teachers to effectively integrate AI into their pedagogy, leveraging its strengths while maintaining their important human connection with learners.

 4. Successful integration of AI in educational settings requires a strategic, comprehensive approach that considers infrastructure, teacher training, and a clear pedagogical vision, moving beyond piecemeal adoption.
 Effective AI deployment extends beyond simply acquiring new technologies; it demands careful planning for robust digital infrastructure, comprehensive professional learning for educators, and a re-evaluation of curriculum design to maximise AI's potential (Seldon & Abidoye, 2018).
 This strategic foresight ensures that AI initiatives genuinely enhance learning outcomes and prepare learners for a future increasingly shaped by intelligent technologies.

 What does the research say?
-Holmes et al.'s (2022) comprehensive review identifies 3 waves of AI in education: intelligent tutoring systems (1970s-2000s), learning analytics (2010s) and generative AI (2020s).
-UNESCO (2023) reports that 80% of education systems now have or are developing AI policies.
-Chen et al.'s (2020) meta-analysis found AI-supported personalised learning produces d = 0.47 improvement over traditional instruction.
-The EEF reports digital technology adds +4 months when pedagogically embedded, but near-zero impact when used as a standalone tool.
+Holmes et al.'s (2022) review identifies 3 waves of AI in education: intelligent tutoring systems (1970s-2000s), learning analytics (2010s) and generative AI (2020s).
+UNESCO has reported that education systems worldwide are developing more AI policies.
+Chen et al.'s (2020) meta-analysis found that AI-supported personalised learning produces d = 0.47 improvement over traditional instruction.
+The EEF reports that digital technology adds +4 months when built into teaching, but has near-zero impact when used as a standalone tool.

 AI's role in education is complex; this article explores advantages and uses.
 We look at implementation challenges and AI's future (Holmes et al., 2024).
-Understanding these factors helps teachers use AI well, minimising risks (Smith, 2023; Jones & Brown, 2022).
+Understanding these factors helps teachers use AI well, minimising risks (Luckin, Holmes, Griffiths & Forcier, 2016).

 AI in Education: Challenges, Opportunities and What [2026] infographic showing the benefits of Personalised learning, Automation, and Data privacy for